-Definition: Quality Function Deployment, or QFD, is a model for product development and production popularized in Japan in the 1960’s.
+Definition: Quality Function Deployment, or QFD, is a model for product development and production popularized in Japan in the 1960s.
 The model aids in translating customer needs and expectations into technical requirements by listening to the voice of customer.

 By continuously circling back to the Voice of the Customer, QFD ensures every technical requirement takes the customer into account, using matrix diagrams such as the House of Quality to drive customer value into every stage.

 Developed in 1960s Japan, QFD was imported to the United States in the early 1980s and caught on thanks to its popularity and successful track record in the automotive industry.
-Copying the model from manufacturers such as Toyota and Mitsubishi, the “big three” American car makers used QFD to bring customer centricity to their industry.
+Copying the model from manufacturers such as Toyota and Mitsubishi, the “big three” American car makers used QFD to bring customer-centricity to their industry.

 Once adopted, QFD shortened design cycles significantly and reduced the total number of employees required in the design process.
-Shifting the focus from bottom line cost analysis to customer satisfaction brought innovations and increased sales of domestic vehicles after the surge in popularity of Japanese imports in the 1970s.
+Shifting the focus from bottom-line cost analysis to customer satisfaction brought innovations and increased sales of domestic vehicles after the surge in popularity of Japanese imports in the 1970s.

 The Quality Function Deployment process begins with collecting input from customers (or potential customers), typically through surveys.
 The sample size for these surveys should be fairly significant because quantifiable data will carry more weight and avoid letting any outlier comments drive product strategy in the wrong direction.

 After completing the surveys and aggregating the data (along with competitive analysis when applicable), it’s boiled down into the Voice of the Customer.
-These customer requirements, requests, demands, and preferences are framed as specific items and ideally ranked in terms of importance.
+These customer requirements, requests, demands, and preferences are framed as specific items and ideally ranked in importance.
 These are then listed on the left-hand side of the House of Quality matrix and represent what customers want the product to do.

 From here, the technical requirements can be created, with each of them tying back to the Voice of the Customer items identified in the signature Quality Function Deployment matrix, the House of Quality.
 These Voice of the Customer items will continue to trickle down into other stages of product development and deployment, including component definition, process planning, and quality control.

 QFD doesn’t come without its share of downsides.
 First of all, it can be a seismic change for some organizations, particularly those with an established process primarily focused on profitability and cost reduction.
-While QFD should ultimately result in both of those objectives as well as satisfied customers, switching the primary motivation to customer satisfaction can be jarring and meet some resistance, particularly if the company thinks it’s already doing a great job with this.
+While QFD should ultimately result in both of those objectives and satisfied customers, switching the primary motivation to customer satisfaction can be jarring and meet some resistance, particularly if the company thinks it’s already doing a great job with this.

 The tunnel vision focus of QFD on the customer can also have some negative repercussions if customer needs drive up product costs or delay technological innovations that could benefit the company down the line.
-QFD’s customer focus also places a huge emphasis on survey results, which if poorly designed or executed could push a company in the wrong direction, and also don’t account for changes in customer needs and desires that may emerge after the product design process has commenced.
+QFD’s customer focus also places a huge emphasis on survey results, which, if poorly designed or executed, could push a company in the wrong direction and also don’t account for changes in customer needs and desires that may emerge after the product design process has commenced.

-QFD is most appropriate when companies are focused on relatively iterative innovation versus something completely new, since there is a large base of customer feedback and input to drive the process.
-When a product is creating a completely new category it’s more difficult to fully articulate the voice of the customer since they don’t necessarily have a frame of reference, but even in these cases carrying forward what is known about customer needs and preferences can provide value.
+QFD is most appropriate when companies are focused on relatively iterative innovation versus something completely new since there is a large base of customer feedback and input to drive the process.
+When a product is creating a completely new category, it’s more difficult to fully articulate the voice of the customer since they don’t necessarily have a frame of reference, but even in these cases carrying forward what is known about customer needs and preferences can provide value.